tibue99/ezcord/docs/examples/localization.rst

 .. note::
    The following **variable types** are available.
 You can find examples for all types below.

-   - **General:** Can be used anywhere in the language file or in the code
+   - **General:** Can be used anywhere in the language file and in the code
    - **General, but inside a file name key:** Can be used within this file name key by placing a dot before the variable
    - **Method specific:** These variables are specified in the code and will be replaced with the given value